cyipt/popupCycleways/article.md

 The approach is not without limitations.
 Its reliance on data rather than community engagement represents a rather top-down approach to transport planning.
-To overcome this issue, future work could seek to incorporate the results such as those presented above into a participatory map of the type shown in Figure
+The incorporation of our results into participatory maps such as the one presented in Figure
-<a href="#fig:commonplace">1</a>.
-Further work could also extend the
+<a href="#fig:commonplace">1</a> will help to mitigate this limitation.
-method in various ways, for example by refining estimates of cycling potential based on new parameters such as proximity to key destinations and estimates of road width.
+Further work could also extend the method in various ways, for example by refining estimates of cycling potential based on additional parameters such as proximity to key destinations.
 We welcome feedback on the results and methods at [github.com/cyipt/popupCycleways](https://github.com/cyipt/popupCycleways).

 A major advantage of the approach is that it is scalable.
 It would be